Volunteer with MIRA!

 Our volunteers play important roles in several different aspects of our work, particularly our citizenship services, voter registration drives, and communications and events.
-Details and contact information are below.
+Click on the area you’re interested in scroll down for details and contact information.

 Please note that we are not a direct services organization; if you would like to help immigrants and refugees in a more personal way, please look at our list of members to find an opportunity that fits your interests, and contact them directly.
 Some have been swamped with volunteer requests in recent months, but many can still use your help.